 Do all Xiaomi phones have eSIM?

-No. eSIM is concentrated in recent high-end models (such as the Xiaomi 12, 13, and 14 series in their global version), while many Redmi and POCO models do not include it.
-Furthermore, the regional version of the same model may or may not have it.
+No. eSIM is concentrated in recent high-end models (such as the Xiaomi 12, 13, and 14 series in their global version), while many Redmi and POCO phones do not include it.
+Additionally, the regional version of the same model may or may not have it.
 Always check your specific unit in Settings or by dialing *#06# to see if the EID appears.

-How do I know for sure if my Xiaomi supports eSIM?
+How can I be sure if my Xiaomi supports eSIM?

-Can I use eSIM and my physical SIM simultaneously?
+Can I use both the eSIM and my physical SIM at the same time?

 Yes.
 Compatible Xiaomi phones allow dual SIM functionality, so you can keep your physical SIM for calls and SMS and use the travel eSIM only for data.
-This is the ideal setup to remain reachable on your usual number while browsing with a local rate.
+This is the ideal configuration to remain reachable on your number while browsing with a local rate.

 Does PuraSim's eSIM work on my Xiaomi?

 It works on any eSIM-compatible Xiaomi.
-With PuraSim, you get coverage in 218 destinations, plans starting from $0.85, installation with QR in 1 minute, hotspot included, and 24/7 Spanish support.
+With PuraSim, you get coverage in 218 destinations, plans starting from $0.85, 1-minute QR installation, hotspot included, and 24/7 Spanish support.
 Just make sure your model supports eSIM first.

 Yes.
 A factory reset deletes installed eSIM profiles.
-If you're going to reset your Xiaomi, you'll need to reinstall the eSIM afterwards; keep in mind that many QR codes are single-use, so consult your provider beforehand.
+If you're going to reset your Xiaomi, you'll need to reinstall the eSIM afterwards; keep in mind that many QR codes are single-use, so check with your provider first.

 Do I need internet to install the eSIM?